-What kind of doctor do you see for hip flexor pain?
+What kind of doctor treats hip flexor pain?

 Unfortunately, some hip flexor injuries are so severe that they require professional treatment from a hip specialist.
 Immediately contact an orthopedist if you experience any of the following: Inability to bear weight on your hip.

-How can you tell if your hip is out of alignment?
+How do you know if your hip is out of alignment?

 Signs And Symptoms Of Misaligned Hips or Pelvis

 - Pain in the hip and buttocks area that increases during or after walking.